 - How are NBA Most Improved Player odds calculated?

 Can you win the NBA Most Improved Player award more than once?

 Technically speaking, an NBA player can win the NBA Most Improved Player award more than once.
 However, no player has accomplished that feat since the award’s inception in the 1985-86 season.

 Who are the past ten winners of the NBA Most Improved Player award?

-The past ten winners of the NBA Most Improved Player award are Ja Morant, Julius Randle, Brandon Ingram, Pascal Siakam, Victor Oladipo, Giannis Antetokounmpo, C.J.
-McCollum, Jimmy Butler, Goran Dragic, and Paul George.
+The past ten winners of the NBA Most Improved Player award are Lauri Markkanen, Ja Morant, Julius Randle, Brandon Ingram, Pascal Siakam, Victor Oladipo, Giannis Antetokounmpo, C.J.
+McCollum, Jimmy Butler, and Goran Dragic.

 Has an NBA Most Improved Player ever won the MVP in the same season?

 No NBA player has ever won the NBA Most Improved Player award and the MVP award in the same season.
 However, Giannis Antetokounmpo was the first player ever to win the NBA Most Improved Player Award and then win the MVP award later on in his career.